manuelCarlos/RateLimiters/README.md

 # RateLimiters

-## Swift implementation of Throttling and Debounce actors.
+## Swift implementation of Throttling and Debouncing actors.

 ### This package contains two user-facing modules: